 Appropriate PPE will be worn as protection against potential hazards.
 In addition, a PFD will be required for all personnel when working aboard the boat.
+A hard hat will be required when working on the boat deck, where overhead hazards are present during sampling equipment deployment and retrieval.
 Prior to donning PPE, personnel will inspect their PPE for any defects that might render the equipment ineffective.